Aeneid: Book 7: Arrival in Latium and outbreak of war

 Upon returning to the land of the living, Aeneas leads the Trojans to settle in Latium, where King Latinus received oracles pointing towards the arrival of strangers and bidding him to marry his daughter Lavinia to the foreigners, and not to Turnus, the ruler of another native people, the Rutuli.
 Juno, unhappy with the Trojans' favourable situation, summons the fury Alecto from the underworld to stir up a war between the Trojans and the locals.
-Alecto incites Amata, the Queen of Latium and the wife of Latinus, to demand that Lavinia be married to noble Turnus, and she causes Ascanius to wound a revered deer during a hunt.
+Alecto incites Amata, the Queen of Latium and the wife of Latinus, to demand that Lavinia be married to noble Turnus, brings forth anger in Turnus which spurs him to war with the Trojans, and causes Ascanius to wound a revered deer during a hunt.
 Hence, although Aeneas wishes to avoid a war, hostilities break out.
 The book closes with a catalogue of Italic warriors.

 Book 8: Visit to Pallanteum, site of future Rome

 Given the impending war, Aeneas seeks help from the Tuscans, enemies of the Rutuli, after having been encouraged to do so in a dream by Tiberinus.
 At the place where Rome will be, he meets a friendly Greek, King Evander of Arcadia.
 His son Pallas agrees to join Aeneas and lead troops against the Rutuli.
 Venus urges her spouse Vulcan to create weapons for Aeneas, which she then presents to Aeneas as a gift.
 On the shield, the future history of Rome is depicted.